Tomkoid/blokator/README.md

 ## Installation
 ### Manual / Compilation
-Before we begin, make sure you have installed these things:
+Before you begin, make sure you have installed these things:
 - Rust
 - Cargo